LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

 locally recovering from a step failure and continuing to the next step.

-Using expected terms also allows us to handle both step errors and failures uniformly and simplify attaching explanations to failures as an unexpected result is just a wrapped term.
+Using expected terms also allows us to handle both step errors and failures uniformly and simplify attaching *explanations* to failures as an unexpected result is just a wrapped term.
 Using a `catch/3` or `setup_call_cleanup/3` solution, a step that fails gives no explanation to the cause of the failure.
 We could workaround this issue by forcing the use of exceptions to represent any failures but this is far from ideal if the individual steps can be used in other contexts where a failure is a preferred outcome.

-Yet another possible advantage of expected terms is easier composition of processing steps.
+Yet another possible advantage of expected terms is easier *composition* of groups of processing steps.
 A failure or error can be simply passed from a group of steps to another group of steps.
 We can choose, for exemple, to handle exceptional events at a sigle place at the end of the processing pipeline.
-If in alternative each group of steps is wrapped by a `catch/3` or `setup_call_cleanup/3` goal, we end up with multiple exception handlers, often nested, and worrying if we forgot to handle an exception or if we captured an exception that should have been passed to an outer handler.
+If, in alternative, each group of steps is wrapped by a `catch/3` or `setup_call_cleanup/3` goal, we easily end up with multiple exception handlers, often nested, and worrying if we forgot to handle a particular exception or if we captured an exception that should have been passed to an outer handler.

 ### Final notes